 Dr. Stephen Withers and his team of researchers at the University of British Columbia were able to find an enzyme that can safely remove the antigens from different blood types.
 Once the antigens are removed, they are essentially identical to type-O blood and safe for a wider range of people.

 - They selected specific glycoside hydrolase families of interest and created a phylogenetically distinct sub-families of their genes.
 From each sub-family, they selected a representative gene and expressed it in E.coli.

-- Total DNA from an environment of interest (such as human gut, beaver feces, and so on) was extracted using metagenomics and expressed in E.coli.
+- Total DNA from an environment of interest (such as the human gut, beaver feces, and so on) was extracted using metagenomics and expressed in E.coli.

 Using metagenomics allows for DNA sequencing of millions of microorganisms at the same time.
 Their research eventually led them to focus on the mucosal lining of the human gut, which contains sugars that are similar in structure to blood antigens.
 They were then able to “use E. coli to select for DNA containing genes that code for enzymes that can cleave sugar residues.”
-The researchers then multipled the enzymes and found that it was capable of removes the Gal or GalNAc residues that determine the antigens of type-A and type-B blood, which essentially makes the blood type-O.
+The researchers then multiplied the enzymes and found that it was capable of removes the Gal or GalNAc residues that determine the antigens of type-A and type-B blood, which essentially makes the blood type-O.

 Dr. Stephen G. Withers presented his findings at the 256 ACS National Meeting & Exposition in August 2018 in Boston, MA.
-His talk was titled “Discovery of CAZYmes for cell surface glycan removal through metagnomics: Towards universal blood“.
+His talk was titled “Discovery of CAZYmes for cell surface glycan removal through metagenomics: Towards universal blood“.